 Before you open the package:

 - Check the expiration date.
-Expired condoms are more likely to break during sex.
+Expired condoms are more likely to break or tear during sex.
+You can usually find the expiration date and type of condom listed on the back of the individual condom.

 - Make sure there are no tears in the package by pressing down in the middle with your fingers.
 If you feel air, that means there are no holes or tears!